-Non-Sovereign Transaction: a transaction that does not meet the description set out in Article 49 b) of Appendix II.
+Non-Sovereign Transaction: a transaction that does not meet the description set out in Article 57 b) of Appendix II.

-Premium Holding Period: subject to Article 35 b) of Appendix II, period during which a premium rate offered for a transaction is being maintained; not to exceed 18 months from the date of Final Commitment.
+Premium Holding Period: subject to Article 37 b) of Appendix II, period(s) during which a premium rate and related mandatory risk mitigants offered for a transaction are being maintained; not to exceed 18 months from the date it has been set until the final disbursement.